rob-blackbourn/bareASGI/README.md

 This is a _bare_ ASGI web server framework.
 The goal is to provide a minimal implementation, with other facilities (serving static files, CORS, sessions, etc.) being implemented by optional packages.
-Hopefully this will keep the implementation clear and lightweight.
+The goal is to keep the implementation clear and lightweight.

 ## Functionality